tayrosby/HalloweenHideoutPortfolio/README.md

 * Resize the screen depending on the device.
 Supports iPhones 6 - 12

 ## Technologies
+The following tools, languages, frameworks, and libraries were learned for this project.
+These technologies were chosen because they are all available in the Swift language and the XCode IDE.
+The SpriteKit and the GameplayKit is also optimized for mobile game development on iOS.

 ### Tools
 * XCode v 12.1
 ### Languages